RyanWri/data-science2-lab-final-project/src/team_9/README.md

 Our EDA consists of a couple of paths:
 - Treatment of missing values in sheet `erBeforeHospitalization2`, document `rehospitalization.xlsx`.
-We store the output under the file `erBeforeHospitalization.csv` in the directory `assets`, with intended future use by other teams.
+We store the output in the file `team09_task06_erBeforeHospitalization.csv` in the directory `assets`, with intended future use by other teams.
-- Parameter exploration in the `hospitalization2.csv`.
-**To be done**
+- Parameter exploration in the `hospitalization2.csv`. **To be done**
 - Relationship exploration between the release day of week and re-hospitalization.
-The output can be seen directly in the `stdout`.
+The output can be seen either directly in the `stdout` (by executing associated command) or in the file `team09_task22.txt`.
 That being said, **the relationship usage is not applicable!**
 Primary reason is an existence of *definitive bias*.
 Sheet `hospitalization1` includes release dates *only for patients who are re-hospitalized*.
 More detailed explanation can be seen in the Note-worthy section "Relationship between release day of week and re-hospitalization".